As of 6th July 2021, Fairywill has stopped selling all of its oral care products via Amazon.

 Larger household brands like Sonicare, Colgate and Oral-B have more established networks and reports on their reliability, but they are not free of complaints.

 Fairywill does offer a 1 year warranty compared to the 2 year which is typical with most other brands.
-Although 1 year is stated in their documentation, under EU laws, they are obligated to support you for 2 years, so whilst the paperwork might not suggest so, you do actually, legally at least, have the protection for 2 years.
+Although 1 year is stated in their documentation, register online and you can extend this by 6 months.
+Under EU laws, they are obligated to support you for 2 years, so whilst the paperwork might not suggest so, you do actually, legally at least, have the protection for 2 years.
 This makes it at least comparable to other brands.

 As the products are sold through Amazon, you can use their returns procedure if eligible or you can contact [email protected] for assistance.